caktalfraktal/I-Ching-divination-tool/README.md

-Download "threecoins.exe" as a standalone program or download the whole code with "threecoins.py"

 This program simulates tossing 3 virtual coins using the os.urandom function, which generates truly random "coin" flips of 0 (tails) or 1 (heads).

 Coin Flip Values: